KursadE/zoomcamp-HW7/README.md

 Data preparation and analysis steps, training (multiple) models, tuning models' performance and selecting the best model are included in notebook.ipynb.

-Steps including "training the final model" and "saving it to a pickle file" are done in train.py.
+Steps including "training the final model" and "saving it to a pickle file" are done in 'train.py'.

-Loading the model and serving it via Flask is done in predict.py.
+Loading the model and serving it via Flask is done in 'predict.py'.

-Pipfile, Lock and Dockerfile are included in the repository under their respective names together with the data set as a csvfile.
+'Pipfile', 'Lock' and 'Dockerfile' are included in the repository under their respective names together with the data set as a csvfile.

-Finally, HW7_test.ipynb is added to do test run via a notebook, after the project is initiated in the Docker environment.
+Finally, 'HW7_test.ipynb' is added to do test run via a notebook, after the project is initiated in the Docker environment.

 # Instructions on how to run the project